ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.3.1 =
+* Tested with WordPress 3.8.
+* Fixed several minor UI/layout issues related to the new 3.8 admin style.
+* Fixed a bug where moving an item to a plugin menu and then deactivating that plugin would cause the moved item to disappear.
+* Fixed deleted submenus not being restored if their original parent menu is no longer available.
+* Fixed a rare glitch where submenu separators added by certain other plugins would sometimes disappear.
+* Fixed a conflict with Shopp 1.2.9.
+* Made the plugin treat "users.php" and "profile.php" as the same parent menu.
+This fixes situations where it would be impossible to hide a "Users" submenu item from roles that don't have access to the "Users" menu and instead get a "Profile" menu.
+* Added extra logging for situations where a menu item is hidden because a higher-priority item with the same URL is also hidden.
+* Minor performance improvements.

+= 1.3 =
+* Added a new settings page that lets you choose whether admin menu settings are per-site or network-wide, as well as specify who can access the plugin.
+To access this page, go to "Settings -> Menu Editor Pro" and click the small "Settings" link next to the page title.
+* Added a way to show/hide advanced menu options through the settings page in addition to the "Screen Options" panel.
+* Added a "Show menu access checks" option to make debugging menu permissions easier.
+* Added partial WPML support.
+Now you can translate custom menu titles with WPML.
+* The plugin will now display an error if you try to activate it when another version of it is already active.
+* Added a "Target page" dropdown as an alternative to the "URL" field.
+To enter a custom URL, choose "Custom" from the dropdown.
+* Fixed the "window title" setting only working for some menu items and not others.
+* Fixed a number of bugs related to moving plugin menus around.
+* Changed how the plugin stores menu settings.
+Note: The new format is not backwards-compatible with version 1.2.2.

+= 1.2.2 =
+* Replaced a number of icons from the "Silk" set with GPL-compatible alternatives.
+* Tested with WP 3.6.

 = 1.2.1 =
 * Fixed a rare bug where the icon selector would appear at the bottom of the page instead of right below the icon button.